Shopping in New York

 Fishs Eddy

 At Fishs Eddy, you’ll find the highest-quality kitchenware and flatware for reasonable prices.
-Whether you’re a culinary wiz or just thinking about adding some flare to your kitchen, Fishs Eddy is a really unique place to shop.
+Whether you’re a culinary whizz or just thinking about adding some flair to your kitchen, Fishs Eddy is a unique place to shop.
 They have everything you can imagine, ranging in style from retro to contemporary.
 Plus, they change their inventory seasonally.
 Look for weekly sales or clearance items to save even more.
 Just be warned, it’s a tight space—not convenient for strollers and the like.

 Location: 889 Broadway (between 19th St. & 20th St.)